- Hidden Items

 Rev. Jacob Hoyer pastors a new LCMS church in central Florida while also working as a Clarity Navigator, partnering with churches to help them clarify “who we are” and “where God’s taking us”.
 In the last two years he has worked with more than 15 churches across 6 states to help them get stunning clarity on their unique identity and direction.

-Jacob is married to Erin Hoyer and they both grew up in ministry families, met while doing international missions work, and have been married for almost 9 years.
+Erin is married to Jacob and they both grew up in ministry families, met while doing international missions work, and have been married for almost 9 years.
 Five years ago they led the planting of a new church in DeLand, Florida.
 Along the way they’ve shared the high points and hard times of ministry while continuing to discern and distinguish their respective callings to serve God by serving others.
 They continue to enjoy exploring what it means to be missionaries to God’s people individually and together.

 The 5 Questions We Get Most About Passwords